TanushChugh19/Octahedron-AI/SECURITY.md

-# 🔐 Security Policy – Octahedron AI
+# 🔐 Security Policy – Octahedron AI by Octahedron Tech

 We take security seriously at **Octahedron Tech** and strive to protect user data, APIs, and the platform itself from vulnerabilities or misuse.